 I’ve been working in enterprise IT for a long time, and a few years ago, I had the opportunity to join a new DevOps team that was being formed.
 Since then, I’ve learned a lot about what DevOps is, what it isn’t, and how to make it work in a traditional enterprise IT shop.

 One thing that’s been great about DevOps is its capacity to free people professionally.
 Something I see going on in way too many IT organizations is talented personnel getting stuck in silos from the day they are hired.
-You’re a
+You’re a Java guy?
+Great, into the development area you go!
+An Oracle guru?
+Database group for you!
+VMware?
+Welcome to the systems administration pit!

 It’s kind of like all the folks in Jeeps that drive with the tops on, doors attached and windows rolled up in the middle of summer.
 I have never understood why people do this.
 What is the point of owning a Jeep if you aren’t going enjoy the weather in it?
 Even at 110 degrees Fahrenheit, I’d have the top off and doors detached!